 Recent remarks by Tim Wise, a figure known nationally for his views on race, admonishing his audience to "listen" to people from other races is a bit discouraging given experience and the years that have gone by, but not since a president has been elected using racial baiting as a campaign tactic.

 It appears we are back to square one and the prognosis is not good.
-How many outbreaks will there be in the "Trump" era and we have no idea what his response will be--nor the response to him.
+How many outbreaks of racial violence will there be in the "Trump" era?
+We have no idea what his response will be--nor the response to him.
 As a white male, I am most concerned about the hotheads on either side leading us further down the road to national disgrace and ruin.
 As a former Detroiter, I've seen it happen and have little doubt it can happen again.
 History more often than not repeats itself; the lessons are rarely learned.

 One thing Mr. Wise doesn't mention listening to is the voices from the past, especially given what has transpired so far in the battle of ideas over what to do about it.
 In this regard, I'm encouraged by one development: the revival of interest in the work of James Baldwin.
 He is the survivor of the wars of the past in influencing the future.
 It should be remembered he was eclipsed during his lifetime for many years by the hotheads, who held sway of the headlines and the fears of those easily influenced by them.

 I recall seeing Baldwin booed off the stage by his plea for moderation.
 After all, his seminal message, that it is not the victim who is defined by racism, but the perpetrator, was offensive to perpetrator and victim alike--and took thought to understand--a rare commodity regardless of one's race.
 I remember reading "The Fire Next Time" in my parents kitchen in the suburbs of Detroit while the tanks were entering our old neighborhood, finding at least some comfort in the depth of his understanding and attempt to reach out to all sides.